ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_index.md

 who_is_this_for: This Learning Path is for software developers familiar with Snort who want to optimize performance by leveraging the benefits of multithreading.

 learning_objectives:
-    - Install Snort and all of its dependencies.
+    - Install Snort and dependencies.
     - Configure Snort Lua files to enable multithreading.
     - Use multithreading to process capture files and measure performance.